NZMSA/2023-Phase-2/data-science/3. Microsoft Azure/README.md

 ## Tasks

-1. Read the comments and code in the [example notebook](./example.ipynb) that we have provided for you to practice deploying a model onto Azure, and adapt the code within this notebook for your own work in the next task.
+1. Read the comments and code in the [example notebook](./example.ipynb) that we have provided for you to practice deploying a model onto Azure, and adapt the code within this notebook for your own work in the next task (please use the example notebook in a local environment for your own work and not inside Azure Notebooks in order to avoid errors in model saving or deployment).

 2. Go to [Endpoints](https://ml.azure.com/endpoints/realtime) and use the notebook above to create a real-time endpoint for one of your trained models from part 2 - resources: